Some results about entropy and divergence in number theory: Abstract

 \section{Abstract}

-In this article we obtain certain inequalities involving the entropy of a positive integer and divergence of two positive integers, respectively the entropy of an ideal and divergence of two ideals of a ring of algebraic integers.
+We obtain inequalities involving the entropy of a positive integer and the divergence of two positive integers, respectively the entropy of an ideal and the divergence of two ideals in a ring of algebraic integers.
+Among the important results, we show that the minimal entropy arises for sharp localization, and the maximal entropy occurs for equidistribution.
+We also study other interesting estimates of entropy and divergence for numbers and for ideals.
+Finally, we determine the entropies of probability distributions on infinite trees of Schur \(\sigma\)-groups, which are realized by \(3\)-class field tower groups of imaginary quadratic number fields.